 March 29, 2020 – This is one of the last movies I saw before the local theaters closed because of the Covid-19 pandemic.
 It took me a while to get around to writing this review because it, and everything else besides the pandemic, have faded into the background.
-Look for this entertaining, upbeat animated film when it comes out on video, which may be pretty soon.
+Look for this entertaining, upbeat animated fantasy movie on video.

 Like other Pixar-Disney films, this one is focused on family relationships, mainly the relationship between two elf brothers, the bookish, geeky Ian Lightfoot, and his big, fun-loving older brother, Barley.
 Ian has always felt abandoned after the death of his father when he was an infant.
 Barley, who is old enough to remember his father, seems better adjusted, but it turns out he has some emotional scars as well.